Biolife Health Center Health Technologies

 Electrosmog

-Electrosmog is the invisible electromagnetic radiation resulting from the use of both wireless technology and mains electricity.
-The most common sources of wireless electrosmog are cordless phones. cordless baby alarms. mobile/cellular phone masts/towers/transmitters.
+Electrosmog is invisible electromagnetic radiation resulting from the use of both wireless technology and mains electricity.
+The most common sources of wireless electrosmog are cordless phones, cordless baby alarms, mobile/cellular phone masts/towers, and transmitters.

 Heat Therapy

-Heat therapy, also known as thermotherapy, is the use of heat in treatment.
-Applying heat to an area increases the blood flow, bringing along proteins and oxygen.
+Heat therapy, also known as thermotherapy, uses heat in treatment.
+Applying heat to an area increases blood flow, bringing along proteins and oxygen.
 The overall benefits of heat therapy are very prevalent.
-This therapy method is great to decrease joint stiffness, reduce pain and inflammation, and relieve muscle spasms.
+This therapy method is great for decreasing joint stiffness, reducing pain and inflammation, and relieving muscle spasms.

 Infrared Light Therapy

-Infrared light therapy involves visible red and invisible near-infrared energy being absorbed by photoreceptors in each cell.
+Infrared light therapy involves visible red and invisible near-infrared energy absorbed by photoreceptors in each cell.
 Once absorbed, the light energy kicks off a whole series of metabolic events, stimulating the body’s natural processes on a cellular level.
-There is an increase in blood flow, allowing the parts of the body to receive the oxygen and nutrients they need in order to function more effectively.
+There is an increase in blood flow, allowing body parts to receive the oxygen and nutrients needed to function more effectively.
 Regeneration is stimulated.
 Inflammation and pain are reduced.

 LED Light Therapy

-The light-emitting diode (LED) light therapy uses varying LED wavelengths to increase collagen and tissues, all of which can smooth out your skin and reduce the appearance of damage from age spots, acne, and wrinkles.
-There are different frequencies, or wavelengths, used with LED light treatment.
+Light-emitting diode (LED) light therapy uses varying LED wavelengths to increase collagen and tissues, which can smooth out your skin and reduce the appearance of damage from age spots, acne, and wrinkles.
+Different frequencies, or wavelengths, are used with LED light treatment.
 These include red and blue light frequencies.
 They are readily absorbed into the skin without containing harmful ultraviolet rays.
 Using these varying LED wavelengths, this skincare technique purportedly helps treat acne, reduce inflammation, and promote anti-aging effects.

 Meditation Therapy

-Meditation therapy is a period of relaxed contemplation, usually to achieve some benefit or goal such as increased spiritual awareness, relaxation, or intellectual fulfillment.
-Meditation therapy can characterize a wide variety of practices ranging from deep breathing to induce a state of altered consciousness.
+Meditation therapy is a period of relaxed contemplation, usually to achieve some benefit or goal, such as increased spiritual awareness, relaxation, or intellectual fulfillment.
+Meditation therapy can characterize a wide variety of practices ranging from deep breathing to inducing a state of altered consciousness.
 It often, though not always, requires a specific posture and breathing pattern.
-Meditation can be used to help reduce asthma, allergies, high blood pressure, and pain.
+Meditation can help reduce asthma, allergies, high blood pressure, and pain.

 Muscle Stimulation Therapy